Temba Bavuma: Early years

-Start of Captaincy
+Start of captaincy

-On 4 March 2021, Bavuma was named as the captain of South Africa's limited over side, taking over the captaincy from Quinton de Kock.
-With the appointment of him as South Africa's permanent captain, he became the first ever black African player to be appointed as the permanent captain of South Africa's side.
+On 4 March 2021, Bavuma was named as the captain of South Africa's limited over team, taking over the captaincy from Quinton de Kock.
+With the appointment of him as South Africa's permanent captain, he became the first ever black African player to be appointed as the permanent captain of South Africa's team.
 Bavuma's first series as captain was a home series against Pakistan.
 He sustained a hamstring injury in the third ODI and as a result missed the T20I portion of the series.

 On 24 July 2021, against Ireland in the third T20I, Bavuma scored his maiden T20I half-century, scoring 72 off 51 deliveries before being dismissed by Barry McCarthy.
 In September, South Africa toured Sri Lanka for three ODIs and three T20Is; in the opening match sustained an injury to his right thumb while batting and retired hurt.
 The injury required surgery, but Bavuma recovered sufficiently to captain South Africa's squad at the 2021 ICC Men's T20 World Cup in October.

 Bavuma became Test captain in 2022.
 He led his team to the WTC final and won it.
 Till date it remains their second ICC trophy win.